ariasdiniz/macaw_framework/README.md

 - The default number of virtual threads in the thread pool is 200.

 - Rate Limit window should also be specified in seconds.
 Rate limit will be activated only if the `rate_limiting` config exists inside `application.json`.

 - If the SSL configuration is provided in the `application.json` file with valid certificate and key files, the TCP server will be wrapped with HTTPS security using the provided certificate.

-- The supported values for `min` and `max` in the SSL configuration are: `SSL2`, `SSL3`, `TLS1.1`, `TLS1.2` and `TLS1.3`,
+- The supported values for `min` and `max` in the SSL configuration are: `SSL2`, `SSL3`, `TLS1.1`, `TLS1.2`, and `TLS1.3`,
   and the supported values for `key_type` are `RSA` and `EC`.

-- If prometheus is enabled, a get endpoint will be defined at path `/metrics` to collect prometheus metrics.
+- If Prometheus is enabled, a GET endpoint will be defined at path `/metrics` to collect Prometheus metrics.
 This path is configurable via the `application.json` file.

-- The verb methods must always return a string or nil (used as the response), a number corresponding to the HTTP status code to be returned to the client and the response headers as a Hash or nil.
-If an endpoint doesn't return a value or returns nil for body, status code and headers, a default 200 OK status will be sent as the response.
+- The verb methods must always return a string or nil (used as the response), a number corresponding to the HTTP status code to be returned to the client, and the response headers as a Hash or nil.
+If an endpoint doesn't return a value or returns nil for body, status code, and headers, a default 200 OK status will be sent as the response.

 - For cron jobs without a start_delay, a value of 0 will be used.
-For a job without name, a unique name will be generated for it.
+For a job without a name, a unique name will be generated for it.

+- Ensure the "public" folder is placed in the same directory as the main.rb file: The "public" folder should contain any static assets, such as CSS, JavaScript, or images, that your web application requires.
+Placing it in the same directory as the main.rb file ensures that the server can correctly serve these assets.

+- Always run the main.rb file from a terminal in the same directory: To avoid any potential issues related to file paths and relative paths, make sure to run the main.rb file from a terminal in the same directory where it is located.
+This will ensure that the application can access the necessary files and resources without any problems.

 ## Contributing